HarperDB/documentation/docs/applications/README.md

 }
 ```

 Because we ran `harperdb run .` earlier, HarperDB is now monitoring the contents of our application directory for changes and reloading when they occur.
 This means that once we save our schema file with this new `Dog` table defined, HarperDB will automatically reload our application, read `my-app/schema.graphql` and create the `Dog` table and its `id` attribute we just defined.

-This not only creates our table, it also updates our application configuration file `config.yaml` so that the application structure is replicated to each HarperDB instance on deployment. (question: what exactly happens here?)
+Not only is this an easy way to get create a table, but this schema is included in our application, which will ensure that this table exists wherever we deploy this application (to any HarperDB instance).

 ## Adding Attributes to our Table